Project-Sylos/Spectra/internal/spectrafs/README.md

 ## ListChildren Logic (Optimized)

-The core `ListChildren` operation is dramatically simplified with the single-table architecture:
+The core `ListChildren` operation is dramatically simplified with the single-bucket architecture:

 1. **Single Vectorized Query**: Fetch parent + children in ONE query using `GetParentAndChildren(parentID, world)`
 2. **Existence Check**: Verify parent exists in requested world